sighupio/module-ingress/katalog/haproxy/README.md

 ## Upstream project

-This package is based on the upstream [HAProxy Ingress Controller][haproxy-github].
+This package is based on the upstream [HAProxy Kubernetes Ingress Controller][haproxy-github].

 ## Deployment